 We stopped a bit further down the road to get a better view of Jal Mahal through the fog. 🙂

-I love visiting forts, palaces, ruins and structures from times gone by.
+I love visiting forts, palaces, ruins, old churches and structures from times gone by.
 I’d definitely suggest visiting Nahargarh fort if you are staying in or near Jaipur.
 The entrance fee is INR 50 for locals and INR 200 for foreigners, and it’s open from 10 am to 5.30 pm.
 Give yourself adequate time to walk around (at least 3 to 4 hours) and more importantly stay hydrated.
 The sun is hot in this desert region.